About

 Employment

-Motor vehicle and parts manufacturing was among the largest of the manufacturing industries in 2004, providing 1.1 million jobs.
+Motor vehicle and parts manufacturing was among the largest of the manufacturing industries in 2008, providing 877,000 jobs.
 The majority of jobs, about 62 percent, were in firms that make motor vehicle parts.
-About 23 percent of workers in the industry were employed in firms assembling complete motor vehicles, while about 15 percent worked in firms producing truck trailers; motor homes; travel trailers; campers; and car, truck, and bus bodies placed on separately purchased chassis.
+About 22 percent of workers in the industry were employed in firms assembling complete motor vehicles, while about 16 percent worked in firms producing truck trailers; motor homes; travel trailers; campers; and car, truck, and bus bodies placed on separately purchased chassis.

-Although motor vehicle and parts manufacturing jobs are scattered throughout the nation, certain states account for the greatest numbers of jobs.
-Michigan, for example, accounts for 22 percent of all jobs.
-Combined, Michigan, Ohio, and Indiana include 46 percent of all the jobs in this industry.
-Other States that account for significant numbers of jobs include California, Tennessee, Texas, Kentucky, and Missouri.
+Although motor vehicle and parts manufacturing jobs are scattered throughout the Nation, jobs are concentrated in the Midwest and South.
+Michigan, Ohio, and Indiana combined account for almost half of all jobs in this industry.
+Other States that account for significant numbers of jobs include Kentucky, Tennessee, and California.
+Automotive employment is shifting away from its traditional base in the Midwest to the southeastern States.

-Employment is concentrated in a relatively small number of very large establishments.
-About 73 percent of motor vehicle and parts manufacturing jobs were in establishments employing 250 or more workers.
-Motor vehicle manufacturing employment, in particular, is concentrated in large establishments, whereas many motor vehicle parts manufacturing jobs are found in small and medium-sized establishments.
+Employment is concentrated in a relatively small number of large establishments.
+About 49 percent of all motor vehicle and parts manufacturing jobs were in establishments employing 500 or more workers.
+Motor vehicle manufacturing employment, in particular, is concentrated in these large establishments, whereas many motor vehicle parts manufacturing jobs are found in small- and medium-sized establishments.

 Degree Paths into this Industry